-MQMessageListenerBAFunc afterMessageListener,
+afterMessageListener

-void callbackData,
+A callback function after asynchronous message delivery.

-MQSessionHandle sessionHandle); '''
+A data pointer to be passed to the beforeDelivery and afterDelivery functions.

-connectionHandle The handle to the connection to which this session belongs.
-This handle is passed back to you by the "MQGetXAConnection" on page 133 function.
-You can create multiple sessions on a single connection. receiveMode An enumeration specifying whether this session will do synchronous or asynchronous message receives.
-Specify MQ_SESSION_SYNC_RECEIVE or MQ_SESSION_ASYNC_RECEIVE.
-If the session is only for producing messages, the receiveMode has no significance.
-In that case, specify MQ_SESSION_SYNC_RECEIVE to optimize the session's resource use. beforeMessageListener A callback function before asynchronous message delivery. afterMessageListener A callback function after asynchronous message delivery. callbackData A data pointer to be passed to the beforeDelivery and afterDelivery functions. sessionHandle A handle to this session.
+A handle to this session.
 You will need to pass this handle to the functions you use to manage the session and to create destinations, consumers, and producers associated with this session.

-$If receive Mode is {\tt MQ\SESSION\SYNC\RECEIVE, } pass NULL for {\tt beforeMessageListener, } after {\tt MessageListener, } and {\tt callbackData.}$
+If receiveMode is MQ\SESSION\SYNC\RECEIVE, pass NULL for beforeMessageListener, afterMessageListener, and callbackData.